vykuang/nba-stats-streamlit/docs/docker.md

 - `ENTRYPOINT` and `CMD` both start in the path set by `WORKDIR`, i.e. `/app`
 - compose `entrypoint` and `command` config can override the dockerfile setting

+#### MLflow

+Create mlflow volume? or use subdir of existing?

+Create new mlflow volume for `./mlruns` and `mlflow.db`

+If using local db, use sqlite?
+I think artifact store should be a different volume, so we can specify a local `./mlruns` dir, or a remote cloud storage if we so wished.

 ### Train

 ### Testing